donkirkby/chess-kit/raw_rules/rules.md

 * Your piece on your opponent's checker is tarred: pawns cannot move at all, and other pieces move like pawns.

-When you move a piece, it brings any checkers along with it.
+When you move a piece on a checker, it brings its checker along with it.
 If you move a tarred piece all the way to your back rank, remove the checker and return it to your opponent, a bit like promoting a pawn.

 If your opponent adds a checker to your piece that's already on your back rank, the opponent's checker is immediately removed.
 If your piece had one of your own checkers, that's also removed.

 #### Adding and Capturing Checkers
 After you finish moving and throwing, you may play one of your cards to add a checker.
 You may only add checkers of your own colour, and you may only add one to a piece that matches the card.

+Checkers cards change how many cards and checkers you have.
+If you play your own colour checker card, place one of your extra checkers in front of you.
+Then draw cards until you have the same number of cards as you have checkers in front of you.
+If you play your opponent's colour checker card, they have to return one of their checkers to the extra pile.
+It can come from in front of them or on the board.
+If they now have more cards than checkers in front of them, they must discard a card of their choice.

-Checkers cards match any piece of that colour, so you may use a black checker card to add one of your checkers to any black piece or use a white checker card to add one of your checkers to any white piece.
-If there are no pieces left on the board to match a card, you may use it to add one of your checkers to any piece of the card's colour, just like a checkers card.
+If there are no pieces left on the board to match a card, play it just like a checkers card of that colour.

 Play your card to a discard pile next to the draw pile, and shuffle the discard pile to make a new draw pile if it runs out.